sprusr/ethpollo/README.md

 }
 ```

-But then the response will be converted back to:
+And then the response will be converted back to:

 ```graphql
 {